All Research Projects

 A research project of the Department of Archaeology.

-The Assembly Project (2010-13) is a consortium funded by the Humanities in the European Research Area.
-It brings together four Principle Researchers: Dr. Frode Iversen, University of Oslo (PL and IP1); Dr Sarah Semple, Durham University (IP2); Dr. Natascha Mehler, University of Vienna (IP3); and Dr Alexandra Sanmark, Centre for Nordic Studies, University of the Highlands and Islands (IP4) to explore and establish a critical understanding of the assembly institution in northern Europe and its role in the consolidation and maintenance of collective identities and emergent polities and kingdoms.
+The Assembly Project (2010-13), a consortium funded by the Humanities in the European Research Area, brought together: Frode Iversen, University of Oslo (PL and IP1); Sarah Semple, Durham University (IP2); Natascha Mehler, University of Vienna (IP3); and Alexandra Sanmark, Centre for Nordic Studies, University of the Highlands and Islands (IP4) to explore and establish a critical understanding of the assembly institution in northern Europe and its role in the consolidation and maintenance of collective identities and emergent polities and kingdoms.
 Three funded PhD studentships were also completed by Alexis Tudor Skinner (Durham University), Marie Ødegaard (University of Oslo) and Halldis Hobæk (University of Bergen).

 - Pantos, A. & Semple, S. J. (2004).
 Assembly Places and Practices in Medieval Europe.
 Dublin: Four Courts Press.